Challenging the validity of a will | Grounds for contesting a will

 If you think someone’s will may not be legally valid, we can help you to challenge it

-If you suspect a will is invalid, and you would like to challenge it on this basis, we can help you to bring or defend claims.
+If you suspect a will is invalid, and you would like to challenge it on this basis, it is important to seek legal advice straight away.
+Our specialist solicitors and lawyers are approachable and experienced in this area of the law and can help you to bring or defend claims.

-Alternatively, if the will is valid, but you feel that you’ve been left out, treated unfairly or have not been properly provided for, you might be able to make a claim under the Inheritance Act 1975.
+Alternatively, if the will is valid, but you feel that you’ve been left out, treated unfairly or have not been properly provided for by a family member or someone you depended on, you might be able to make a claim under the Inheritance Act 1975.

 Has the will been properly executed?